Australia–India relations

 Foreign diplomatic relations between Australia and India are well-established, with both nations sharing a "Comprehensive Strategic Partnership" since both were part of the British Empire.
 Both are members of the Commonwealth of Nations, and share political, economic, security, lingual and sporting ties.
 Besides strong trading & migration, culture, arts, music, commercial & international sports like cricket, tennis, badminton have emerged as a strong cultural connection between the two nations.
 Military cooperation between Australia and India includes the regular joint naval exercise AUSINDEX.
+Both countries are part of the Quad.
+The relationship is supported by the Centre for Australia-India Relations, a government centre within Australia’s foreign affairs portfolio.

 History

 Pre-1788

 Prior to colonisation of Australia, there is evidence of ancient migration of Indians to Australia around 4,000 to 5,000 years ago based on DNA and language development in native Indians and Indigenous Australians according to a recent study.

 1788–1947: Colonial era

 The ties between Australia and India started immediately following European settlement of Australia in 1788.
 On the founding of the penal colony of New South Wales, all trade to and from the colony was controlled by the British East India Company, although this was widely flouted.
 An early ship built in India from Calcutta, the newly renamed Sydney Cove was marooned, with its cargo of rum, off Tasmania, and the crew (including 12 Indian lascars) made a journey in 1796 CE, initially rowing a long boat, and then a long trek from Tasmania to Sydney, with only one Indian and two British sailors surviving.

 The Western Australian town of Australind (est. 1841) is a portmanteau word named after Australia and India.
 Mangalore city is present in both India and Australia (Mangalore, Karnataka, Mangalore, Victoria, Mangalore, Tasmania and Mangalore, Queensland).
 Australian towns of Cervantes, Northampton and Madura (est. 1876) were used for breeding cavalry horses for the British Indian Army during the late 19th century.
 The horses were used in the North-West Frontier Province (now Pakistan).

 In the early colonies, Indians were brought to Australia as labourers and domestic workers, with migration being curtailed after federation.
 Gradual migration during the later years of the White Australia policy saw workers moving to Australia especially during periods of labour shortage, such as the Sikhs in Woolgoolga.